reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

-Finally, you will modify the `Game` component to render the currently selected move, instead of always rendering the final move:
+Finally, you will modify the `Game` Component to render the currently selected move, instead of always rendering the final move:

 ```js {5}
 export default function Game() {